nomemory/andreinc-site/_posts/2025-03-17-the-trickonometry-of-math-olympiad-inequalities.md

 Weak inequalities are inequalities that allow for the possibility of equality. .
 They are typically denoted by the symbols $$\ge$$ or $$\le$$.
 In contrast, *strict inequalities*, use $$\gt$$ and $$\lt$$ and they don't permit equality.

-Weak inequalities are generally considered more significant than strict inequalities because they have broader applicability.
-In a sense, weak inequalities are *more fundamental*.
-For example if $$ax+b\ge0$$, then $$ax+b\gt0$$ still holds, but the converse is not necessarily true.

 A renaissance way to grasp the concept of a weak inequality is to think of the "finger of God" touching Adam's hand.
 In this metaphor, a strict inequality is represented by the following painting, as it depicts a situation that never occurs — at least not in olam ha-ze (this world).

 ![img]({{site.url}}/assets/images/2024-12-09-15-A-short-introduction-to-math-olympiad-inequalities/adam.jpg)